BenVanZee/sony-projector-control/docs/MACROPAD_SETUP.md

 **Code keeps crashing?**
 - Check that `adafruit_hid` library is in `CIRCUITPY/lib/`
 - Download from: https://circuitpython.org/libraries

+**Display not showing button labels?**
+- The display automatically shows print() output, including button function labels at startup
+- Button labels are printed when the macropad starts up
+- When you press a button, it shows "Button X pressed: Function Name"

 ## Service Setup (Raspberry Pi)